killerboyyy777/777-Steam-Gem-Tf2key-Bot/README.md

 ---

-## 🚀 Usage
+## 🚀 Usage (Getting Started)

-To start and use the Bot follow these Steps:
+To start and use the Bot, follow these steps:

 ### 1. Installation
 1. Clone this Repository or Download the .zip.